scverse/scvi-tools/docs/user_guide/use_case/custom_dataloaders.md

 This page is under construction.
 :::

 In SCVI, custom dataloaders allow you to create a tailored data pipeline that can handle unique formats or complex datasets not covered by the default loaders.
-A custom dataloader can be useful when you have a specific structure for your data or need to preprocess it in a particular way before feeding it into the model, in order to improve training speed or hardware utilization.
+A custom dataloader can be useful when you have a specific structure for your data or need to preprocess it in a particular way before feeding it into the model, in order to gain some advantage.

-For example, we offer custom dataloaders that do not necessarily store the data on memory while training and can work with a collection of AnnData datasets, which provides an efficient manner to train models on datasets that are to large for the provided amount of memory.
-Without dataloader large data can be on disk but this is less efficient.
-Custom dataloaders increase efficiency for data on disk while they also enable data on cloud storage.
+For example, we offer custom dataloaders that do not necessarily store the data on memory while training, thus enable us to expand the sizes of dataset that we can train our models based on while not being limited by the amount of memory that we have.
+Without dataloader large data can be on disk but inefficient.
+We increase efficiency for data on disk and enable data on cloud storage.

 In SCVI, we work with several collaborators in order to construct efficient custom dataloaders:
 1. [lamin.ai]("https://lamin.ai/") custom dataloader is based on MappedCollectionDataModule and can run a collection of adata based on lamindb backend.

 LamindDB is a key-value store designed specifically for machine learning, particularly focusing on making it easier to manage large-scale training datasets.
+It is optimized for storing and querying tabular data, providing fast read and write access.
 LamindDB’s design allows for efficient handling of large datasets with a focus on machine learning workflows, such as those used in SCVI.

 Pros: